TerrenceGilchrist/CFPB_Consumer_Complaints/README.md

 **IV.
 Calculations**

    The computations were based upon finding the maximum of the complaint count as well as a summation of the complaint count.
 From the Standard Template Library, the functions maximum_element and accumulate were deployed.
+A function called Counting_Data reads the input file again, line by line.
+In each line, the respective input from the year according to the ‘Date received,’ is compared against the parts of the n-art tree that has the ‘Product’ and ‘Company.’
+An increment occurs to the term product count if there is a match for the ‘Product’ and then an increment for a complaint count term with the respective ‘Company.’

 **V. Remaining Refinements**